 Duration: Started January 1990.
 Current approval runs until April 2018.

-Funding: The NCRSP was previously funded by the MRC.
-It is currently supported by contributions from the PHE and the Centre for Paediatric Epidemiology and Biostatistics, ICH.
+Funding: The NCRSP was previously funded by the MRC and HPA, is currently supported by contributions from the National Screening Committee and the Population, Policy and Practice Programme at UCL ICH.

 Ethical approval: Approved by London MREC (Ref:05/MRE02/2).